How to Play All Day in the Snow Without Freezing Your Ass Off

 Cold hands, warm heart, my ass.
 I don’t know about you, but I’m a right bitch when my hands are freezing.
 So for the sake of everyone else, I wear several layers on my hand.

 First is a liner glove, which varies a bit by activity.
-I like the tight, rubbery kind (nitrile dipped) for days when I’m going to have to grip an ice ax or tie knots.
-And there are fleecy and even puffy varieties for sports where you just want to stay warm.
+I like the tighter neoprene kind on days when I’m going to have to grip an ice ax or tie knots.
+And there are fleecy and even puffy liners for sports where you just want to stay warm in snow.

 Because liners are usually the first things to get wet, I bring multiple sets — sometimes 3–4 on a long day of mountaineering or winter camping.